JetSetIlly/Gopher2600/README.md

 `Gopher2600` is an emulator for the Atari 2600 written in the Go language.
 The accuracy of the emulation is very high and the 6507, TIA and RIOT chips are well represented.
 The key features of the emulator:

 * [Support for many of the known cartridge formats](#supported-cartridge-formats)
+* Emulation of the ARM7TDMI as found in the Harmony cartridge
 * [Gameplay recording and playback](#recording-gameplay)
 * Support for (and auto-detection of) [keypad,paddle and joystick](#hand-controllers)
 * Network access through [PlusROM](#plusrom) emulation